realifetech/ios-playbook/interview/README.md

 We'll likely ask about your current work situation, experience, availability, and some basic technical questions.
 We're trying to find out if it will be beneficial for both of us to progress to the next stage of the application.

 ## Technical Test
 We'll send you a technical test to complete in your own time.
 We realise that your time is precious, so we aren't going to ask anything outrageous of you.
-We want to get an idea of how you work, and your practical technical skills.
+We want to get an idea of how you work and your practical technical skills.

 ## F2F Interview
-We'll invite you to our office for a face to face interview with some members of our team.
+We'll invite you to our office for a face-to-face interview with some members of our team.
 This will be typically split in two parts.
 Firstly, we'll hold a technical based session, where we ask you questions and work through the test you submitted.
 We'll likely ask you to augment the test in some way, and work through it with you.
 Lastly, we'll hold a soft-skill and culture based session, where we give a chance non-developer employees to get to know you, and make sure you will fit culturally.